3D Roadmapping Sessions: 3D workflow disrupted...

 Next, we checked blueprints and found out that colors and materials are missing.
 We wrote down every missing part and got our answers from architects.

-After seeing whole picture, client understood, that landscape plan should be changed, so development stopped until we got correct landscape plan with specific vegetation provided by city government.
+After seeing the whole picture, client understood, that landscape plan should be changed, so development stopped until we got correct landscape plan with specific vegetation provided by city government.

 Interior camera locations